 Assistant Professor in the Department of Human Physiology at the University of Oregon.
+Affiliate member of the Institute of Neuroscience.
+Associate member of the Phil and Penny Knight Campus for Accelerating Scientific Impact.

 Mitchell Fisher – Originally from Michigan where I completed my BS in Clinical Exercise Science at Grand Valley State University.
 Then I moved to Washington to pursue a MS in Exercise Science at Central Washington University.
 After teaching for a few years at CWU, I decided it was time to go back to school and shift my research focus to motor control.
 In my downtime I enjoy cycling, hiking, swimming and of course reading.